teddiebrock/blank-spaces/about.md

 layout: page
 ---

-*How should one be positioned in order to see, in this situation of tensions, resonances, transformations, resistances, and complicities?*  -Donna Haraway
+*How should one be positioned in order to see, in this situation of tensions, resonances, transformations, resistances, and complicities? - Donna Haraway*

-A space for present, place-based thinking ('in situ') for imagining futures centered around social justice, resilience, maintenance, and repair. (by Teddie Brock)
+A space for present, place-based thinking ('in situ') for imagining futures centered around social justice, resilience, maintenance, and repair.

+**about me:**

-A cross between a research log and personal scrapbook, I aim to mix theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.
+My name is Teddie Brock.
+This blog is a cross between a personal research log and scrapbook where I aim to mix theory, musings, and wanderings with concrete opportunities for radical action and building unexpected kinships.